biovault/nptsne/docs/roadmap.rst

 The following items are envisioned for future releases:

-1. Release a *manylinux* wheel on PyPi for full Linux support
-2. Investigate adding a context manager for TextureTsneExtended to automatically close the nptsne OpenGL context.
+1. Investigate adding a context manager for TextureTsneExtended to automatically close the nptsne OpenGL context.
 This would enable the following code:

 .. code-block:: python
     :caption: Possible context manager for TextureTsneExtended